aa1215/clever_coding_challenge/README.md

     If the input JSON file is empty, the program will output an error message: `Error: Please enter at least one class.`

-2. 1 course provided with no prerequisites
+3. 1 course provided with no prerequisites

     This case is handled in the topological sort - it will just print out the course.

-3. 1 course with prerequisites
-4. Prerequisites are not in the course_list
-5. `math.json`, `physics.json`: Provided test cases
+4. `math.json`, `physics.json`: Provided test cases

     The program provides a correct ordering for each of these test cases.

 ## Considerations and Future Improvements

 ## Time Complexity